 For those seeking a way to revitalize the body and the mind, whether after a long night or simply as an added measure in pursuit of physical well-being, IV vitamin therapy has compelling potential.
 At FHE, we believe in the power of what targeted treatments can offer, utilizing our unique IV therapy to help patients overcome far more than a simple hangover.

 As the body is comprised of 70 percent water, dehydration can have devastating effects on numerous aspects of wellness, including a depressed metabolism and a compromised vascular system.
-At the Florida House Experience, our vitamin IV infusions are designed to replenish vitamin, mineral and electrolyte levels while encouraging hydration and a whole-body approach to health.
+At FHE Health, our vitamin IV infusions are designed to replenish vitamin, mineral and electrolyte levels while encouraging hydration and a whole-body approach to health.
 Brain and metabolic functions are immediately restored, helping patients feel their best as soon as treatment concludes.
 These treatments are designed to work in conjunction with our addiction medicine services as well, providing holistic alternatives to supplement the results experienced in detox and beyond.

-If you are looking for a way to improve health and feel your best, vitamin IV treatments from the Florida House Experience may offer benefits to your overall wellness.
+If you are looking for a way to improve health and feel your best, vitamin IV treatments from FHE Health may offer benefits to your overall wellness.
 Please contact us today to learn more about our infusions or to speak with a member of our intake team.